1jour1vin

 Wine rated (2022 guide) 95/100

-Dark and concentrated nose with intense blackberry aromas.
-Excellent structure right from the start.
-You can feel the density of the fruit, so well proportioned and balanced.
-It is rich and full on the palate with a refreshing menthol aspect.
-It has beautiful spicy edges and a bright acidity that propels it forward.
-The texture is remarkable, with soft but present tannins that give a very appealing mouthfeel.
+A dark, concentrated nose with intense aromas of blackberries.
+The structure is excellent right from the start.
+You can really sense the fruit’s density, which is so well-proportioned and balanced.
+It’s a rich, full-bodied style on the palate with a refreshing minty note.
+It has lovely spicy notes and a bright acidity that propels it forward.
+The texture is remarkable, with soft yet present tannins that create a very appealing mouthfeel.
 I really wanted another glass, but it will be even better with a few more years of aging.
-Drinking window: 2027-2044.
+Drinking window: 2027–2044.

 Hachette Wine Guide